Southampton Solent University logo

 Should you leave the UK while your visa application is pending, your application will be cancelled, and you may not be allowed entry back to the UK.

 Please remember that you must submit your biometrics before the deadline stated in your visa application.
 Failure to provide your biometrics will result in visa rejection.
-You can still travel within UK common travel area, including Scotland, Northern Ireland, Republic of Ireland, Wales and the channel island.
+You can still travel within UK common travel area, including Scotland, Northern Ireland, Republic of Ireland, Wales and the Channel Islands.

 How do I provide biometrics using the UKVI app?